How Do Pawn Shop Loans and Pawning Work?

 While pawn shop loans can provide you with the funds you need quickly, they can quickly get expensive.
 The good news is there are a number of alternatives such as personal loans and credit cards that come with lower interest rates and fees.
-Here's how pawn shop loans work and some alternative options you can consider.
+Here's how pawn shop loans and pawning work and some alternative options you can consider.

 If you own a diamond ring, for instance, you can bring it to a pawn shop loan to get fast cash.
 Once the pawnbroker determines the ring’s value, they may offer you a loan that can range between 25% and 60% of its value.
-You can accept the loan and agree to repay the loan in one lump on a future date.
+You can accept the pawn shop loan and agree to repay the loan in one lump on a future date.
 If you do not repay the loan, the pawn shop keeps your property.

 If you take out a pawn shop loan, you’ll likely have to pay a high-interest rate.
 Depending on the loan, you may owe interest charges ranging from 5% to 25% a month.
-This can cause your loan to become very expensive and much harder to pay off.
+This can cause your pawn shop loan to become very expensive and much harder to pay off.

-Risk of Losing Collateral
+Risk of losing collateral

 With a personal loan, you receive a lump sum of money and pay it back with interest via fixed monthly payments over an agreed upon term.
 There are a variety of personal loan options and many of them are more affordable than pawn shop loans.

+Credit cards can be another great alternative to pawn shop loans, as they typically come with lower interest rates.
 If you get approved for a credit card, you’ll be able to spend as much or as little as you’d like up to your set credit limit.
 Once you rack up a balance, you’ll need to make at least the minimum monthly payment every month.
 If you don’t pay your balance in full, you’ll face interest charges.

 If you currently have a job, your employer may offer a payroll advance and give you a portion of your pay before your next payday.
 Note that not all employers are open to payroll advance, so this option may not be available for you.